10 Ancient Greek Myths About Trees

 Bust of Attis as a child, wearing the Phrygian cap.
 Parian marble, 2nd century AD Photo by jastrow

-Witnessing her sacrifice, the Gods took pity on Phyllis and turned her into an almond tree, eventually, Demophon, hears of Phyllis’ fate, and full of woe, embraces the tree, which instantly blossoms.
+Witnessing her sacrifice, the Gods took pity on Phyllis and turned her into an almond tree, eventually, Demophon, hears of Phyllis’ fate and full of woe embraces the tree, which instantly blossoms.

-In Greece, the almond tree is a symbol for love and eternal hope.
+In Greece the almond tree is a symbol for love and eternal hope.

-Greeks also used almonds for interpreting a dream, if you see almonds in your dreams; it means upcoming travel and prosperity.
+If you see almonds in your dreams it means upcoming travel and prosperity.

 Almonds